 ** 40 x ?? mm until 2012

-The British Queen Elizabeth II is depicted in profile on the obverse side of the British Silver Britannia coins.
-In their first year of mintage, Silver Britannia coins displayed the "Third Portrait" of her majesty Queen Elizabeth II on their obverse side.
+The British Queen Elizabeth II is depicted in profile on the obverse side of each British Silver Britannia coin.
+In their first year of mintage, the coins displayed the "Third Portrait" of her majesty Queen Elizabeth II on their obverse side.
 The "Fourth Portrait" appeared on the coins between 1998 and 2015.
 The current "Fifth Portrait" appears on the obverse side of the British Britannia silver coins since 2016.
 The portraits are changed every now and then to show a more contemporary image of the Queen.
-The applicable legal tender face value is also engraved on the obverse side of each coin.
+The applicable legal tender face value is also engraved on the obverse side of each Silver Britannia.

 The standard reverse design depicts a helmet-clad standing Britannia holding an olive branch and shield in her left hand and a long trident in her right.
 The reverse side also displays the coin's actual silver weight, silver purity and year of mintage.

-Just like the gold bullion coins, the Silver Britannias use the standard design of a standing Britannia on their reverse in most years.
+Just like the Gold Britannias, the silver version of the Britannia coins uses the standard reverse design of a standing Britannia in most years.
 In addition to 1997 (on the proof coins) and 1999, alternative Britannia designs were engraved on the coins in 2001, 2003, 2005 and from 2007 until 2011.
 The silver coins displayed the same alternative design as the gold coins in those years.
-The standard design of a standing Britannia appears on the brilliant uncirculated Silver Britannia coins without interruption since 2012.
+The standard design of a standing Britannia appears on the brilliant uncirculated version of the British Silver Britannia without interruption since 2012.
 The proof coins however display a different design each year since 2013.

 The image of Britannia was first used on ancient Roman coins during the rule of Emperor Hadrian.
 In Roman times, Britannia was used as a term for what is now Great Britain.
 The Roman figure Boudica with its similar look may have been the inspiration for the Britannia image.